FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 The code for the custom XML IoT Agent can be found within the [GitHub Repository](https://github.com/FIWARE/tutorials.Custom-IoT-Agent/tree/master/iot-agent) associated to this tutorial.
-It is a copy of the 1.12.0 version of the IoT Agent for Ultralight, lightly modified as described below.
+It is a copy of the 1.12.0 version of the IoT Agent for JSON, lightly modified as described below.
 The associated [Dockerfile](https://github.com/FIWARE/tutorials.Custom-IoT-Agent/blob/master/iot-agent/Dockerfile) merely copies the code into an appropriate location within a Docker container running Node.js.
 This allows the component to be instantiated using a `docker-compose.yaml` file.
 The necessary configuration can be seen below: